Thanksgiving Recess is November 24-28

 Here’s a quick rundown of the operating hours for some of Mizzou’s most in-demand resources.

-Residential Life staff will continue to be available through the break.
-Call your hall’s on-call RA 24/7 for support.
+MU Housing staff will continue to be available through the break.
+Call your hall’s 24/7 on-call support.

-• Excellence, Hawthorn, Brooks, Mark Twain and Rollins desks will be open and accept mail 10 a.m.-8 p.m. throughout break.
+• Excellence, Hawthorn, North/Center, Mark Twain and Rollins desks will be open and accept mail 10 a.m.-6 p.m. throughout break.
 Mail will be distributed daily to mailboxes.
 Packages can be retrieved from the open desk in your neighborhood.
+Normal desk operations resume Dec.
+1 at 9 a.m.

 • Maintenance and custodial services will be unavailable Nov.
-23-24.
-Standard weekend hours return Nov.
-25-26.
-If you see an issue that needs immediate attention, contact your hall’s on-call RA for support.
+27-Dec.
+1. Standard weekend hours return Nov.
+29-30.
+If you see an issue that needs immediate attention, contact your hall’s 24/7 on-call support.

 MizzouRec

-Thanksgiving break is the perfect opportunity to explore MizzouRec’s facilities, including the new outdoor fitness space.
+Fall break is the perfect opportunity to explore MizzouRec’s facilities.
 MizzouRec will be open:

 Counseling Center